Summer Seminars

 Dates: June 10–13, 2025

-The seminar invites students to examine the central ethical questions that arise in the everyday practice of medicine and to interpret those questions through a moral framework drawing from both natural law and medicine’s traditional orientation toward the patient’s health.
-This framework will be contrasted with principlism and consequentialism as participants consider what sort of practice medicine is, whether it has a rational end or goal, and how medicine contributes to human flourishing.
+The seminar invited students to examine the central ethical questions that arise in the everyday practice of medicine and to interpret those questions through a moral framework drawing from both natural law and medicine’s traditional orientation toward the patient’s health.
+This framework was contrasted with principlism and consequentialism as participants considered what sort of practice medicine is, whether it has a rational end or goal, and how medicine contributes to human flourishing.

-The seminar also will consider clinical cases to examine ethical concerns that arise perennially in the practice of medicine, including: the nature of the clinician-patient relationship; the limits of medicine, the meaning of autonomy, the place of conscience in the physician’s work, the difference between an intended effect and a side effect, proportionality, human dignity, sexuality and reproduction, the beginning of life, disability, end-of-life care, and death.
-The seminar aims to equip participants with intellectual tools that can help them discern how to practice medicine well in the face of medicine’s clinical challenges and moral complexities.
+Through the examination of clinical cases, the seminar explored ethical concerns that arise perennially in medical practice, including the nature of the clinician-patient relationship, the limits of medicine, the meaning of autonomy, the place of conscience in the physician’s work, the difference between an intended effect and a side effect, proportionality, human dignity, sexuality and reproduction, the beginning of life, disability, end-of-life care, and death.
+The seminar equipped participants with intellectual tools to help them discern how to practice medicine well in the face of medicine’s clinical challenges and moral complexities.